-The purpose of this document is to provide specific direction for using the File Format Specification for the IPMR Schedule Dataset to exchange integrated master schedule (IMS) data.
+The purpose of this document is to provide specific direction for using the File Format Specification for the IPMDR Schedule Dataset to exchange integrated master schedule (IMS) data.

-The IPMR Schedule Dataset follows a relational data model intended to capture the structure and status of an integrated master schedule at a fixed point in time at a sufficient level of detail to enable reliable static analysis.
+The IPMDR Schedule Dataset follows a relational data model intended to capture the structure and status of an integrated master schedule at a fixed point in time at a sufficient level of detail to enable reliable static analysis.

 All amounts are represented in unscaled units.
 Implicit factors such as thousands or millions are not used.